Batters (13 players)

 | Total Fantasy Points | 344 |

 “Big lad.
-Plays like a big lad.
-125 runs and 3 wickets, and absolutely zero apologies for the methods.”
+Swings from the first delivery.
+125 runs and 3 wickets, and absolutely zero apologies or plans to change anything.”

 ▶ Full Profile & Stats